NotEasy-Algeria/web_listing/supaBase_init/README.md

 - Constraints: Email format validation, password minimum length (6 chars)

 #### `doctors`
-- Doctor accounts
+- Doctor accounts linked to Supabase Auth users
-- Fields: id, first_name, last_name, email, field, status, phone, timestamps
+- Fields: id, first_name, last_name, email, field, status, phone, password (deprecated), user_id, timestamps
 - Constraints: Email format validation (optional/nullable)
+- **Relationship**: `user_id` references `auth.users(id)` with CASCADE delete
+- **Note**: Password is stored in Supabase Auth, not in the doctors table.
+The `password` column is kept for backward compatibility but should not be used.

 #### `abonnements`
 - Subscription records for doctors